 What is Floodlighting?

 Created by author and psychologist Brené Brown, floodlighting refers to the act of oversharing too soon, usually within the first few dates.
-It’s when someone “floods” their date with deeply personal topics like exes, childhood trauma, mental health issues, or friendship fallouts way before there’s enough emotional trust or connection built.
+Deeply personal topics like exes, childhood trauma, mental health issues, or friendship fallouts are being discussed before there’s enough emotional trust or connection built.

 Now, if you’re wondering whether you or the person you’re dating might be floodlighting, here are some signs to look out for:

-Shares very personal or intimate details within the first few dates
+- Instantly shares something deeply personal within the first few dates

 Why People Do It